Skip to main content

 Program Overview:

 The OAHTC Program provides a state income tax credit for affordable housing loans.
-It applies for loans for which a lender reduces the interest rate by up to four percent.
+It applies for loans for which a lender reduces the interest rate by up to 4%.

-Applications must show a 20-year term that the they will pass on the tax credit benefit to reduce tenants rent.
+Applications must show a 20-year term for which they will pass along the tax credit benefit to reduce tenants' rent.
 Exceptions to this are available to manufactured parks and preservation projects.
+Learn more about the Oregon Affordable Housing Tax Credit.

 How to get funding?